 'Secretary Clinton was discharged from the hospital this evening.
 Her medical team advised her that she is making good progress on all fronts, and they are confident she will make a full recovery,' Secretary Clinton's spokesman Philippe Reines said in a statement.

-Finally leaving: Hillary Clinton was alone in the car with her security team when she finally left New York-Presbyterian Hospital after being formally discharged on Wednesday
+the car with her security team when she finally left New

 Rest: The Secretary of State is expected to make a full recovery and will rest at home while doing so